facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

-  mkdir parlai/agents/parse
+  mkdir parlai/agents/parrot
-  touch parlai/agents/parse/parse.py
+  touch parlai/agents/parrot/parrot.py

 We'll inherit the TorchAgent parsing code so we don't have to write it ourselves.
-Open parse.py and copy the following:
+Open parrot.py and copy the following:

 .. code-block:: python

   from parlai.core.torch_agent import TorchAgent, Output

-  class ParseAgent(TorchAgent):
+  class ParrotAgent(TorchAgent):
       def eval_step(self, batch):
           # for each row in batch, convert tensor to string
           return Output([str(row) for row in batch.text_vec])